algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestPlan.md

 <i>You can look at the tests and tested functions [here](https://docs.google.com/spreadsheets/d/1XLz-dlMtIxBoBo31umZ3qVMH6ERHfQd5tnZYNTitfoE/edit?usp=sharing).</i>

 #### Unit-Tests-Entry-Criteria
-Every functions of the game will have to be tested.
+Every function of the game will have to be tested.

 ### c-Exit-Criteria
 Before the product is deemed ready for distribution, several key benchmarks must be met to ensure its quality and reliability.
 These criteria collectively ensure the product meets the required quality standards before progressing to distribution.
 These include: